 Each employee will generally be evaluated annually.
-During the probationary period, employees should be evaluated after ninety (90) days and again at six (6) months.
+During the probationary period, employees may be evaluated periodically.
 Evaluations are intended to assist the employee to improve his/her performance.
 If a substandard evaluation is received, the supervisor will re-evaluate the individual as needed to document if progress is being made.
 An employee who does not appear to be meeting accepted standards will be evaluated as frequently as the supervisor deems necessary.
 A review may also be conducted in the event of a promotion or change in duties and responsibilities.

-- 13-2 During a formal performance review, supervisors cover areas that may include but are not limited to: - 1.
-The quality and quantity of work performed; - 2.
-Strengths and areas for improvement; - 3.
-Attitude, behavior, and willingness to work; - 4.
-Initiative and teamwork, including communication skills; - 5.
-Attendance;
+During a formal performance review, supervisors cover areas that may include but are not limited to:

+- A. The quality and quantity of work performed; - B. Strengths and areas for improvement; - C. Attitude, behavior, and willingness to work; - D. Initiative and teamwork, including communication skills; - E. Attendance; - F. Problem solving skills; and - G. Ongoing professional growth and development. - H. A review of the job description

-- 6. Problem solving skills; and - 7.
-Ongoing professional growth and development. - 13-3 The performance review process is designed to link individual performance to departmental and organizational success.
-The process needs to begin with a clear understanding between supervisors and employees regarding duties and responsibilities. - Reviews provide an opportunity for collaborative, two-way communication between the employee and the supervisor.
+The performance review process is designed to link individual performance to departmental and organizational success.
+The process needs to begin with a clear understanding between supervisors and employees regarding duties and responsibilities.

+Reviews provide an opportunity for collaborative, two-way communication between the employee and the supervisor.
 Employees should be prepared to discuss their interests and future goals.
-The performance review gives the supervisor an opportunity to suggest ways for the employee to advance and make the job at Belknap County more fulfilling. - 13-5 Supervisor should answer any questions the employee may have about the performance review process.
+The performance review gives the supervisor an opportunity to suggest ways for the employee to advance and to find their work more fulfilling.

+Supervisors should answer any questions the employee may have about the performance review process.
 In addition to individual job performance reviews, Belknap County periodically conducts a review of job descriptions to insure that the County is fully aware of any changes in the duties and responsibilities of each position and those changes are recognized and adequately compensated.
 An employee should inform his/her supervisor if he/she considers the job description inaccurate.
-Supervisors should bring all concerns to the Human Resources Department. - Wages are determined annually through the budget process and approved by the Commissioner's office.
-See Human Resources for a copy of the current wage scale. - 13-7 Step increase will generally occur on anniversary dates upon attaining an overall performance evaluation of satisfactory or better. - 13-8 The Human Resources Department will review all employee evaluations prior to filing in the employee's personnel file.
+Supervisors should bring all concerns to the Human Resources Department.

+Wages are determined annually through the budget process, in accordance with the Compensation Plan, and approved by the County Administrator.
+See intranet for a copy of the current wage scales.

+Step increases will generally occur on anniversary dates in the current position, upon attaining an overall performance evaluation of satisfactory or better providing funding has been recommended and approved within the County's budget.
+Step increases must be authorized by the Commissioners after the annual budget is adopted.

+The Human Resources Department will review all employee evaluations prior to filing in the employee's personnel file.
 An employee has the right to include a written statement attached to his/her performance evaluation providing further relevant information he/she believes to be pertinent to his/her evaluation which will be included in his/her personnel file.